 Because they are mounted under temperate glass and protected by an aluminium frame, the panels are incredibly durable and are made to withstand even the harshest of outdoor elements.
 Price-wise, rigid panels also tend to be cheaper per watt when compared to flexible panels.

 The low profile look of flexible panels makes them a great option for stealthy campers.
-Most of them weigh less than six pounds and are less than an inch thick, which allows them to bend around certain surfaces.
-And because they don’t need to be mounted or drilled, flexible panels are easy to set up and use immediately.
+Most of these solar panels for campers weigh less than six pounds and are less than an inch thick, which allows them to bend around certain surfaces.

 Additional Features